NuGet/NuGetDocs/site/Docs/Reference/Nuspec-Reference.markdown

     </tr>
     <tr>
         <td>iconUrl</td>
-        <td>A URL for the image to use as the icon for the package in the <strong>Add Library Package Reference</strong> dialog box.
+        <td>A URL for the image to use as the icon for the package in the <strong>Manage NuGet Packages</strong> dialog box.
 This should be a 32x32-pixel <em>.png</em> file that has a transparent background.</td>
     </tr>
     <tr>
         <td>licenseUrl</td>